Defense Against Adversarial Attacks on Audio DeepFake Detection: White-box attack benchmark

-All models achieve high performance in the non-attack setting --- EERs of 0.0227, 0.0258 and 0.0180 for respectively LCNN, SpecRNet and RawNet3.
+All models achieve high performance in the non-attack setting --- EERs of 0.0227, 0.0258, and 0.0180 for, respectively, LCNN, SpecRNet, and RawNet3.
 Table~\ref{tab:standard_and_white_box} shows that the AAs significantly decrease models' performance making them ineffectual.
 The performances differ depending on the targeted model.
 The greatest impact is visible for SpecRNet, whereas RawNet3 is the most robust.
 There is no superior attack --- while LCNN and SpecRNet obtain the worst results with PGDL2 ($\varepsilon$ = 0.20), the worst performance of RawNet3 is caused by FAB ($\eta$ = 30) simultaneously being the least effective for the rest.
-Interestingly, our results show that while PGDL2 and FAB get more destructive with higher parameters, FGSM does not, and in fact, its effectiveness decreases for LCNN and SpecRNet.
-In order to conduct the most damaging attack the adversary should carefully select the method and its parameters.
+Interestingly, while PGDL2 and FAB get more destructive with higher parameters, FGSM does not.
+In fact, its effectiveness decreases for LCNN and SpecRNet.
+The adversary should carefully select the method and its parameters to conduct the most damaging attack.
 The highest parameters do not necessarily guarantee the worst score of EER.